 There is some debate about whether the active bacterial cultures in yogurt survive the freezing process of creating frozen yogurt.
 However, when the yogurt is quick frozen, as it is by manufacturers, the formation of the ice crystals that can kill the bacteria is minimized, allowing frozen yogurt to provide the same probiotic benefits as regular yogurt.
 Ice cream simply does not have this benefit in its arsenal.

 With the popular rise in frozen yogurt, or “Fro-Yo” locations, many options have become available in finding the perfect frozen yogurt combination you are looking for.
-Some frozen yogurt companies, like Yumz Gourmet Frozen Yogurt in Chicago, is completely fat and cholesterol free.
+Some frozen yogurt companies are completely fat and cholesterol free.
 The regular versions of all flavors contain 84 to 87 calories, depending on the flavor, and 14 grams of sugar per one half-cup serving.
 Some flavors are available in Greek yogurt versions, tart versions, and no-sugar added versions which vary somewhat from the regular flavors.
 Nutritionally, each one half-cup serving provides 14 to 24 grams of carbohydrates and two to seven grams of protein, depending on the flavor.
 In addition, the yogurt is high in probiotics and contains vitamin A, vitamin C, vitamins B-2 and B-12, and calcium, potassium, and magnesium.

 One Additional Benefit for the Summer Season